If you’re buying a home, you might be wondering about the home inspection process.

 What Do Home Inspectors Look For?

 Home inspectors in Florida are subject to the Standards of Practice set forth in Florida law.
-These guidelines determine what a home inspector is required to inspect as well as what information goes into their reports.
+These guidelines determine what a certified home inspector is required to inspect as well as what information goes into their reports.

 This being said, the scope of your home inspection depends on the type of inspection being done.